BA (Hons) Applied Theology

-Our Applied Theology degree has been designed to give you a firm foundation on which to build your life and ministry.
-It will equip you to serve God in practical and relevant ways in a fast-changing world.
+Our Applied Theology degree has been designed to give you a robust, biblical foundation on which to build your life and ministry.
+It will equip you to serve God in practical and relevant ways in a fast-changing, turbulent world.

 3 years full-time

 You can study the Applied Theology programme in a number of different ways and locations.
 To find out more, use the links below to skip to the relevent part of the page: